Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Modeling Builder

-The code generator comprises two key operations, \ie, code generation and code correction.
-Through iterative adoption of these operations, the code generator forwards validated code to the code interpreter for further processing.
+The recipe generator comprises two key operations, \ie, recipe generation agent and recipe correction operation.
+Through iterative adoption of these operations, the recipe generator forwards validated recipes to the recipe interpreter for further processing.